Lindsie Chrisley Sex Tape Drama Allegedly Involves Notorious ‘Bachelorette’ Stars & Her Dad Todd Shares Names

 The outlet notes that they’ve also reached out to Hayes’ representative and so far, they have not heard back.

-The Bachelor spoiler king Reality Steve quipped about this franchise connection via his Twitter page, joking about how it seemed as if of course a couple of prominent guys from the franchise who have developed shady reputations would be involved in this.
+The Bachelor spoiler king Reality Steve quipped about this franchise connection via his Twitter page, joking about how it seemed as if a couple of prominent guys from the franchise who have developed shady reputations would be involved in this.

 And if you thought this Chrisley case didn’t involve an alleged sex tape and extra marital affairs with two prominent guys from Bachelor Nation…well then you’d be wrong https://t.co/95Oxa9bFHY